Tuesday, April 24, 2007

 Professional service employment has been expanding at faster rates than national employment generally going back to 1990.
 Part of the increase of jobs in these sectors results from the decline in manufacturing that need professional services.
 For example, manufacturing needs engineers but the decline of manufacturing puts pressure on engineers to move into professional service firms and sell services to contracting clients rather than perform engineering services as employees of manufacturing firms.

-Establishments doing computer systems design services, architecture and engineering services, legal services and management consulting services all have over a million jobs.
-Computer systems design and related services is the biggest employer with 1.62 million jobs in 2012, but jobs have more than tripled since 1990 when employment was only 410 thousand.
+Establishments doing computer systems design services, architecture and engineering services, legal services, management consulting services, and accounting, bookkeeping and tax preparation services all have over a million jobs.
+Computer systems design and related services more than doubled during the 1990’s and passed the 1 million jobs mark in 1999.
+Computing passed the 2 million mark in 2016 and continues as the biggest employer with just over 2.5 million jobs by 2024; jobs have more increased more than six times since 1990 when employment was only 413.5 thousand.

-Architecture and engineering services was the biggest of the professional services until 2008, but two years of decline leaves it in second place among professional services with 1.323 million jobs in 2012.
-About 65 percent of architects and landscape architects work in this sector, but only around a third of engineering jobs are in engineering firms.
+Architecture and engineering services was the biggest of the professional services until 2008, but two years of decline leaves it in second place among professional services with 1.660 million jobs by 2024.
+About 70.2 percent of architects and landscape architects work in this sector, but only around a third of engineering jobs are in engineering firms.
 The largest share of engineers continues to work in the manufacturing industry.
 Because of the manufacturing decline more engineers are finding jobs in this sector.

 The Smaller Four